 Vanadium shows promise for cancer treatment, according to a 2002 report published in Critical Reviews in Oncology/Hematology.
 For instance, laboratory studies on human cells demonstrate that vanadium may help promote apoptosis (a type of programmed cell death involved in stopping the spread of cancer cells).
 There's also some evidence that vanadium may help suppress the growth of cancerous tumors, according to the report.

 Since there is currently a lack of clinical trials on vanadium's effectiveness against cancer, it's too soon to recommend vanadium for cancer treatment (or cancer prevention).

-3) Vanadium and Bone Health
+3) Bone Health

 Tests on animals and human cells indicate that vanadium compounds may help promote osteogenesis (a process in which bone-forming cells lay down new bone material), according to a 2006 report published in the Canadian Journal of Physiology and Pharmacology.
 However, clinical data on the use of vanadium for prevention or treatment of bone disorders are currently lacking.

 Vanadium supplements are touted as a natural remedy for a number of health conditions, including: